eclipse-hono/hono/site/content/api/Command-And-Control-API.md

 | Device not connected (anymore)   | Release                       |
 | Command delivered                | Accepted                      |

-For any outcome except for `Accepted` the *Business application* should immediately close the response receiver link again, if it was scoped to exactly one command response.
-If the receiver link is scoped to the tenant, it usually should remain open.
+Depending on the strategy for the receiver link address (see [Strategy for building the receiver link address]({{< relref "#choosing-a-strategy-for-building-the-receiver-link-address">}}) ), the *Business application* may want to close the response receiver link again if the outcome was not set to `Accepted`.

 # Operations

-The following API defines operations that can be used by *Business Applications* to send commands or notification commands to devices over an AMQP 1.0 Network and get a response in return to a sent command.
+The following API defines operations that can be used by *Business Applications* to send commands (which get a response in return) or notification commands to devices over an AMQP 1.0 Network.

 ## Send a Notification Command